The most essential things to prepare before your baby arrives

 4. Clean your fridge and freezer

-5. Start cooking in bulk so that you can put some away in the freezer
+5. Start cooking in bulk so that you can stock in your freezer

-This frozen food will come handy for you when the baby arrived.
-Because you won’t have to cook everyday.
+This frozen food will come handy for you when the baby arrives.
+Because you won’t have to cook every day.
 Especially in the first few weeks after birth.

 6. Make sure you’re on top of your laundry and ironing

-- Nighties/pajamas with a front opening so that it will be easy for you to nurse your baby
+- Nighties/pajamas with the front opening so that it will be easy for you to nurse your baby

 - Maternity bras